These easy and healthy banana pancakes taste just like banana bread in a whole wheat pancake form! They freeze well and will make mornings delicious!

 - On top of wet ingredients, add dry ingredients.
 Toss them together a bit before stirring them into the wet ingredients.
 Stir until combined, do not overmix.

 - Heat a griddle over medium heat (oil lightly if your griddle needs it).
-Pour about 1/4 cup of pancake batter onto hot pan and cook until bubbles form and stay on surface of batter (2-3 minutes).
+Pour about ¼ cup of pancake batter onto hot pan and cook until bubbles form and stay on surface of batter (2 to 3 minutes).
 Flip and cook until golden brown.
-Continue until all batter is used up.
+Continue until all batter is used up (makes about 28, depending on size).

-This recipe makes fairly dense, super moist pancakes.
-If you like a lighter pancake, try using whole wheat pastry flour or white whole wheat flour.
+- This recipe makes fairly dense pancakes.
+If you like a lighter pancake, try using whole wheat pastry flour, white whole wheat flour, or all-purpose flour.
+A combination of flour works well, too.